lindasz9/ai-learning-journey/notes/01-Machine-Learning/07-Hybrid-Learning-Techniques.md

 - **Hard parameter sharing**: Most layers are shared across tasks.
 - **Soft parameter sharing**: Each task has its own model, but parameters are regularized to be similar.
-- **Adashare**: A dynamic approach where the model learns to share different subsets of parameters across tasks by using a learned gating mechanism, enabling flexible sharing depending on the task.

 <img src="https://www.researchgate.net/profile/Kimhan-Thung/publication/326903979/figure/fig3/AS:941729649790990@1601537253389/Multi-task-learning-for-deep-learning.png" height="300"/>